Nepal Police School: School administration

-The school academic and administrative functions are headed by Principal and Camp Commandant (Nepal Police officer) respectively.
-The Camp Commandant of the Central School, Sanga is ranked Dy.SP (Deputy Superintendent of Police) and the commandant of branch schools is ranked Inspector.
+The school's academic and administrative functions are headed by the Principal and Camp Commandant (Nepal Police officer) respectively.
+The Camp Commandant of the Central School, Sanga is ranked Dy.SP (Deputy Superintendent of Police) and the commandant of branch schools are ranked Inspector.

 Academics

-The school curriculum is presented primarily in English; however there is also an emphasis on developing skills with both written and oral Nepali.
+The school curriculum is presented primarily in English.
+But an emphasis exists on developing skills in both written and oral Nepali.
 The school follows guidelines set by the Ministry of Education and the Higher Secondary Education Board of Nepal.

-The central school have received Birendra Vidhya Rastriya Shield in the years 2051/52 B.S. and 2055/56 B.S.
+The central school received the Birendra Vidhya Rastriya Shield in the years 2051/52 B.S. and 2055/56 B.S.